Families Can Be Tough to Navigate

 But here’s the reality: you were born into a system, not a contract.
 You may not share the same values, ethics, or worldview as the people you were raised by—and that’s okay.
 It’s perfectly valid to think, feel, and behave differently from what was expected of you.

 In childhood, some kids comply with their parents’ wishes out of fear of punishment or conflict.
 Others rebel—even at a very young age—regardless of the consequences.
-And the hard truth is, you can be punished for both.
+The hard truth is, you can be punished for both.
 No two lives are the same, and we are all uniquely wired.

 As a coach who works with people on both sides of the family estrangement coin—parents and adult children—my role is to help make sense of that rupture.
 We start by understanding what caused the breakdown, clarifying what the client truly wants, and then creating a strategy for how best to move forward.